 sacred vs profane

-It is the dynamic opposition between the sacred and the profane that enhances the possibilities of openness toward the “whole” other.
-Specifically in the interaction between the exclusively other and what lies outside its seclusion.
-This opens the way to the “wholly other”, the all inclusive “other” spiritual reality.
+It is the dynamic opposition between the sacred and the profane that enhances the possibilities of openness toward a whole other: The peaceful wholesome shalom.
+Specifically in the interaction between our exclusively knowledge and identity and what lies outside this seclusion.
+This opens the way to the wholly other, the all inclusive other spiritual reality.
 Keeping in mind that in English the word holy is related to whole and is synonym to godly and divine.

-Yet only with the recognition of the profane reality, typified here by the “other”, could the spiritual experience be complete.
-Only with the “surrender” into the whole dynamic process of the “wholly other” can we live a spiritual experience.
-In other words, it is through this expansion of being of the sacred reaching out into an homeostasis with the profane reality, that makes a spiritual experience possible.
+Yet only with the recognition of the profane reality, typified here by the other, could the spiritual experience be complete.
+Only with the leap into the whole dynamic process of the wholly other can we live a spiritual experience.
+In other words, it is through this expansion of being of the sacred into an osmosis and reaching out into an homeostasis with the profane reality, that makes a spiritual experience possible.

-The truly religious is only possible through the whole dynamic interactive merging of the sacred and the profane into the wholly other, where the whole spiritual reality of the “other” is acknowledged.
+The truly religious is only possible through the whole dynamic interactive merging of the sacred and the profane into the wholly other, where the whole spiritual reality of the other is acknowledged.
 Only with the conscious realization of how this antagonism works can we overcome our futile addiction to an ideology of revenge.
 Only with this revelation we can we stand back and see the whole reality of division.
-To transcend the sacredness of self toward a genuine and wholesome spiritual experience of tolerance.
+To transcend the sacredness of self toward a genuine and wholesome spiritual experience of tolerance and love.